A Practical Guide to Metric Selection:

 Case Study 1: Does antibiotic treatment eliminate specific rare, potentially pathogenic taxa?

-• Research Question: This question is explicitly about the presence or absence of key organisms, which are likely to be rare in the overall community.
-The massive shifts in abundant, commensal bacteria are secondary to the primary question of pathogen eradication.
+Research Question: This question is explicitly about the presence or absence of key organisms (membership).
+The massive shifts in abundant commensal bacteria are secondary.

-• Justification: A quantitative metric like Bray-Curtis would be dominated by the large-scale disruption of dominant taxa like Bacteroides or Faecalibacterium.
-The signal of the rare pathogen’s disappearance could be completely lost.
-In contrast, a qualitative metric like Jaccard treats the disappearance of the pathogen (a change from 1 to 0) as a significant event, directly addressing the research question.
-If a phylogenetic tree is available, Unweighted UniFrac is even better, as it would capture the loss of an entire evolutionary lineage, which might be more biologically meaningful than the loss of a single ASV.
+Justification: A quantitative metric like Bray-Curtis would be dominated by the large-scale disruption of dominant taxa.
+The signal of the rare pathogen’s disappearance could be lost.
+As demonstrated by Lozupone & Knight (2005), Unweighted UniFrac treats the unique evolutionary history of the pathogen as a significant event, directly addressing the research question.

 Case Study 2: How does a high-fiber vs. high-fat diet alter the overall gut microbiome structure?

-• Research Question: This question concerns broad, systemic shifts in the community’s metabolic capacity.
-The expected signal is a change in the abundance of major functional guilds—for example, an increase in fiber-degrading Firmicutes and a decrease in bile-acid-metabolizing bacteria.
+Research Question: This question concerns broad, systemic shifts in the community’s metabolic capacity (abundance of major guilds).

 Case Study 3: Comparing gut communities with vastly different dominant phyla (e.g., Bacteroidetes-dominant vs. Firmicutes-dominant).

-• Research Question: The goal is to understand what other, more subtle structural differences exist between these two community types, beyond the obvious phylum-level dominance.
-Are the relative proportions of less abundant genera within the Proteobacteria different, for example?
+Research Question: The goal is to understand structural differences beyond the obvious phylum-level dominance.